open-ephys/onix-docs/source/Hardware Guide/Breakout Board/index.rst

 The Breakout Board provides access to the following IO:

 - 2x headstage port feed-throughs, each with a power switch.
 - 3x, passive, high-speed clock feed-throughs.
-Clk 0 and Clk 1 are clock inputs, Clk 2 is a clock output.
 - 12x passive, ESD-protected, analog feed-throughs.
 - BNC, ribbon, or direct wire access to 12 analog inputs or outputs.
 - Ribbon cable or direct, wire-access to 8 digital outputs and 8 digital